danskernesdigitalebibliotek/dpl-react/README.md

 If the component is simple enough to be a primitive you would use in multiple occasions it's called an 'atom'.
 Such as a button or a link.
-If it's more specific that that and to be used across apps we just call it a component.
+If it's more specific than that and to be used across apps we just call it a component.
 An example would be some type of media presented alongside a header and some text.

 The process when creating an atom or a component is more or less similar, but